-DPH will generally select vendors that have experience in providing a broad range of evaluation services.
-However, in order to ensure DPH has a varied pool of qualified Contractors, DPH may offer Master Agreements to vendors that offer a narrow scope of services in more highly specialized areas.
+DPH will generally select vendors that have experience in providing a broad range of substance use prevention services.
+However, in order to ensure DPH has a varied pool of qualified contractors, DPH may offer Master Agreements to vendors that offer a narrow scope of services in more highly specialized areas.